OpenNMT/nmt-wizard/README.md

 * it is possible to add a field `"default_ms":true` to one storage definition.
 If no model storage parameter (`-ms`) is provided to the docker, this storage will be used by default.
 * to avoid exposing credentials in the task logs, annotate with "[[private:xxxx]]" all the values that are sensitive, these values will be masked as "[[private]]" in training logs.
 * specific environment variables can be passed to specific image (for instance credentials) - use "specific" dict for that.
+* `ttl_policy` defines the time to leave (ttl) for stopped tasks in the redis database.
+Each pattern defines a config to match on the stopped task, if all conditions applies, the corresponding ttl is applie.

 ## Server configuration